Azure/azure-iot-sdk-python/samples/README.md

     async def main():
-        # Fetch the connection string from an enviornment variable
+        # Fetch the connection string from an environment variable
         conn_str = os.getenv("IOTHUB_DEVICE_CONNECTION_STRING")

         # Create instance of the device client using the authentication provider